Contrast-Security-OSS/contrast-maven-plugin/README.md

 # Contrast Maven Plugin

+## Documentation

+Always refer to Contrast's Open Docs site for the most up to date documentation: https://docs.contrastsecurity.com/tools-build.html#maven

+## Usage

 This Maven plugin can be used to allow Contrast to discover vulnerabilities in your application during your integration or verification tests.

 The "install" goal of the plugin is used to download the agent to the /target directory.
-In order to use the agent, you should add the -javaagent flag to the JVM options of the application that will be monitored by Contrast in the testing lifecycle phases.

-The flag should look something like this, but you should consult the documentation of the application launcher for how to add arbitrary JVM options:

- -javaagent:/git/project/target/contrast.jar
+The plugin will edit maven's "argLine" property to launch the JVM with the Contrast agent.

 In the "verify" phase, the plugin will check if any new vulnerabilities were discovered during the test phases.
 The build will fail if any serious vulnerabilities are discovered.